 Saturday was an example of how a day with endometriosis can go from one extreme to another.
 That morning I got up early and got organised for a morning at the beach and hanging out on Hastings street in Noosa.
-We are in Noosa for the weekend of the Noosa Triathlon, a race I had to pull out of earlier this year because of Endo but I didn’t give up the accommodation.
+We are in Noosa for the weekend of the Noosa Triathlon, a race I had to pull out of earlier this year because of endo life but I didn’t give up the accommodation.

 So there we were my daughter and I. A beautiful weekend, not to hot or humid, a great weekend for a race and a relax around the pool or on the beach.
 We spent the morning wandering around Noosa taking photos, a second breakfast overlooking the beach.
 Quick car change and off for a swim at Noosa’s Main beach.
 A swim or three and a walk or two along the beach later and it was time for Gelato and to check out the bikes racked for the race and a spot of shopping.
 We had a great day in Noosa followed by a swim at our apartment after lunch.